 Having addressed rhythmic structure, expressive timing, and the influence of absolute tempo in performed rhythm, we will be in a position to investigate the interaction between expressive timing and expressive tempo.
-Is timing perceiced independently of tempo, in this way enabling us to hear a note as early or late, even in a musical fragment slowing down?
-And how could we differentiate between these two types of timing in one performed rhythm?
-This could be studied by presenting the same set of performed rhythms as have been used in the other studies proposed, embedded in a context of accelerating or decelerating beats, again asking musicians to notate the perceived result.
-This will yield valuable empirical data on the interaction between timing and tempo.
-Assuming that the size of the regions (i.e., expressive freedom) changes depending on absolute tempo, we can expect them to gradually change over the course of the rhythm.
-For instance, when the rhythm 2-1-1 exhibits a large region at tempo 60 and a larger one at tempo 40, the boundaries of the region (expressive freedom) might slowly broaden over the course of the rhythm presented in decelerating context (e.g., a ritardando).
+Is timing perceived independently of tempo, in this way enabling us to hear a note as early or late, even in a musical fragment slowing down?
+And how could we differentiate between these two types of timing in one per-

-21 Stephen Handel, "The effect of tempo and tone duration on rhythm discrimination", in: Perception & Psychophysics 54/3 (1993), pp. 370-382.
+The interpretation of timing: a) the relation between timing and rhythmical structure, and b) between timing and expressive character.

-22 This will have effects on the technique sometimes used by music transcribers that slow down a recording to identify the precise rhythmic structure of a certain musical fragment: some performed rhythms will be recognized as an altogether different rhythm.
+- 20 Caroline Palmer, "Music Performance", in: Annual Review of Psychology 48 (1997), pp. 115-138. - 21 Stephen Handel, "The effect of tempo and tone duration on rhythm discrimination", in: Perception & Psychophysics 54/3 (1993), pp. 370-382. - 22 This will have effects on the technique sometimes used by music transcribers that slow down a recording to identify the precise rhythmic structure of a certain musical fragment: some performed rhythms will be recognized as an altogether different rhythm.